Managing servers in a cluster

 Renaming a server

-When first discovered and enabled, a server’s name defaults to the value of its generated server ID.
-However, this can be changed later using the following command:
+When first discovered, a server’s name defaults to the value of its generated server ID.
+However, as long as the server is enabled, this can be changed later using the following command:

 neo4j@neo4j> RENAME SERVER '25a7efc7-d063-44b8-bdee-f23357f89f01' TO 'eu-server-4';